 What Is 417 Gold?

 Gold jewelry does not feature a set amount of gold.
 The gold content varies from item to item.
 To indicate the percentage of gold in a piece of jewelry, jewelers use a combination of numbers and letters.
-417 is one such combination.
+417 is one such combination and yes, it's real gold.
 If a piece of jewelry is described as "417 gold", then it's made of 41.7% gold.
 The remaining 58.8% of the piece is made up of additional metals and materials.

 417 gold and 10-karat gold are the same.
 Some shoppers don't realize this and as a result, they get suspicious when they purchase a piece of 417 gold jewelry and find it stamped "10K".
 But there's no need to worry, it's not a scam.
 Both equal 41.7% gold content.